 People tend to use minimizing language in unintentional ways to not come across as arrogant and aggressive, rude and unfriendly.
 We soften what we say in a matter of deference.
 It’s an extremely problematic phenomenon in business writing (particularly for women and people of color), but it also exists in fiction writing and probably deserves a separate essay analyzing the subject.

-You’ll often hear people calling minimizing words as junk words.
+You’ll often hear people calling minimizing words junk words.
 Flabby expressions.
 Whatever.
 Nomenclature is your choice, but try to avoid using these words in your writing:

 Just, pretty much, a bit, enough, mostly, usually, almost…